-I had planned on writing about God’s grace next, but decided to divert to a discussion of God’s sovereignty and human free will first.
-It is mistakenly believed that Calvinists believe in sovereignty and not free will and Arminians believe in free will but limited sovereignty, but that is not the case.
-Both believe in sovereignty and free will, although they mean different things by the terms.
+I had planned on writing about God’s grace next.
+But I have decided to divert to a discussion of God’s sovereignty and human free will first.
+It is mistakenly believed that Calvinists believe in sovereignty and not free will, and Arminians believe in free will but limited sovereignty.
+But that is not the case.
+Both positions believe in sovereignty and free will, although they mean different things by the terms.
 I believe that looking into this will help to better understand the role of God’s grace.
-But first I want to look briefly at God’s omniscience in regards to the future; how can God know the future.
+But first, I want to look briefly at God’s omniscience in regard to the future.
+How can God know the future?

 God and the Future